lexffe/discorder/README.md

 After you run it once, a keybind file will be generated in the config dir either at ~/.config/discorder for unix or %appdata%/discorder for windows

 Look there for keybinds

+## Dependencies

+Discorder depends on termbox, discordgo, and go-runewidth which should be staticly compiled in automaticly

+#### Optional dependencies

+ - xdg-open: Used for opening links
+ - notify-send: Used for notifications

 ##Screenshots